What is Data Mapping? 101 Guide

 Partner with Amplitude for effective data mapping

-Amplitude offers data mapping capabilities that blends power, flexibility, and ease of use into one handy tool.
+offers data mapping capabilities that blends power, flexibility, and ease of use into one handy tool.

-Going beyond traditional data mapping, Amplitude is a complete analytics platform that empowers you to understand user behavior, optimize your products, and drive growth.
+Going beyond traditional data mapping, Amplitude is a complete platform that empowers you to understand user behavior, optimize your products, and drive growth.

 With enterprise-grade mapping capabilities for managing complex data workflows, you can integrate your data sources into a unified view.